EnigmaKeyCEO/actimate-takehome/README.md

   ```

 ### Additional Documentation
+For more detailed guides on specific aspects of the project, refer to the following documents:
 - [Deployment Instructions](DEPLOY_README.md)
 - [Development Process](DEVELOP_README.md)
 - [Local Environment Setup](LOCAL_README.md)

 ## Deployment
+Deployment is handled through **Netlify** for the frontend and **AWS** for backend services.
+Detailed steps are provided in the [Deployment Instructions](DEPLOY_README.md).

 - **Develop Branch**: [https://develop--actimate-takehome.netlify.app/](https://develop--actimate-takehome.netlify.app/)
 - **Production (Main Branch)**: [https://actimate-takehome.netlify.app/](https://actimate-takehome.netlify.app/)
 - **API Endpoints**: Hosted at `/api/*` where `*` is the filename without extension.

 ## Environment Variables
-Configure necessary environment variables for API endpoints if required.
+Configuration is managed through environment variables to maintain security and flexibility.

-Create a `.env` file in the root directory and add:
+Create a `.env` file in the root directory and add the following:
 ```bash
 VITE_API_BASE_URL=https://actimate-takehome.netlify.app/api
 VITE_AWS_ACCESS_KEY_ID=your_access_key_id